How to Clean Your Herb Grinder

 How to Clean a Herb Grinder with Soap and Water

-Good old soap and water work well to clean an herb grinder.
-Simply take your grinder apart and soak all non-electric components in hot water with dish soap while scrubbing with a toothbrush to loosen and remove all plant material.
-Again, this should be done after cooling the grinder and removing the largest chunks.
+Good old soap and water are effective for cleaning an herb grinder.
+Simply disassemble your grinder and soak all non-electric components in hot water with dish soap.
+Use a toothbrush to scrub and loosen any plant material.
+It's best to do this after allowing the grinder to cool and removing the largest debris.

-Once you’ve finished cleaning your grinder with soap and water, give it a good rinse under hot water and allow it to air dry (or use the hairdryer as mentioned above).
-This method is great for those that don’t like the odor of isopropyl alcohol, and dish soap does a good job tackling greasy messes such as what is found in many grinders after they are used to grind an oily herb.
+Once you've finished cleaning your grinder with soap and water, rinse it thoroughly under hot water and allow it to air dry.
+This method is suitable for those who prefer to avoid the odor of isopropyl alcohol.
+Dish soap is effective at tackling greasy residues commonly found in grinders after grinding oily herbs.

 How to Clean with the Freezer Method